 The event hall was split into multiple main interest areas:

 - The main stage: this was where most of the talks were held.

-- Business and organizational booths: many game and entertainment businesses promoted their work in these booths, the governments of UAE and KSA had a couple of things to show there too, this spanned licensing, content control and simulation.
+- Business and organizational booths: many games and entertainment businesses promoted their work in these booths.
+The governments of UAE and KSA had a couple of things to show there too.
+For instance, he spanned licensing, content control, and simulation.

 - Food and meetup area: whoever wanted to take a rest or wanted to have a short causal meeting was welcome in here.